 With the increase in the development of horizontal shale gas wells in various regions of the United States, hydraulic fracturing has become the focus of significant attention.
 Some have questions about the safety of continued use of this technology.
 Congress and the U.S. Environmental Protection Agency are examining whether the practice is likely to contribute to the contamination of surface or groundwater, and whether it poses risks to public health or safety.

 Just as oil and gas production operations differ from region to region nationwide, so too do regional methods of hydraulic fracturing.
-To date, the Division is aware of very little, if any, fracturing of horizontal shale gas wells in California of the type performed in other parts of the United States.
+To date, the Division is aware of very little fracturing of horizontal shale gas wells in California of the type performed in other parts of the United States.
 Most of California’s oil and gas production to date has been from vertical wells into traditional oil and natural gas reservoirs.

 In California, most oil and natural gas reservoirs are “conventional.”
 That is, the reservoirs are found in layers of underground rock (“reservoir rock”) beneath a layer of less permeable rock (“cap rock”).
 Over millennia, this less permeable cap rock trapped the oil and natural gas in the reservoir rock; without the cap rock, the oil and natural gas likely would have seeped to the surface long ago.
 These conventional reservoirs typically were under pressure.
 When they were first tapped, many would have had a natural “artesian” flow to the surface through the wells.
 Some would even have appeared as “gushers.”
 Today, after recovery of some of the reservoirs’ hydrocarbons, most of California’s oil and gas reservoirs require some form of stimulation to flow.

 One way to stimulate flow is to fracture the rocks in the reservoir, creating channels through which the oil and/or natural gas can reach the well.
 The fluids are injected into the reservoir at high enough pressures to cause breaks in the reservoir rock.
 This type of hydraulic fracturing is conducted below the pressure at which the cap rock would fracture.
-This practice not only complies with Division regulations to protect groundwater and public health and safety, but is also common-sense practice for the oil producer.
+This practice not only complies with DOGGR regulations to protect groundwater and public health and safety, but is also common-sense practice for the oil producer.
 No producer wants to take a chance on breaking the cap rock because doing so can cause a loss of production capacity from the reservoir.

 In some other parts of the United States, natural gas is trapped not in a reservoir protected by cap rock, but inside uncapped rock formations.
 In these “unconventional” cases, hydraulic fracturing is necessary to free the resource for production.
 Unconventional natural gas resources are common in places like the East Coast’s Marcellus Shale gas deposits.
 The Marcellus Shale covers parts of New York, Pennsylvania, Ohio, Maryland, Virginia and West Virginia.
 In California, by contrast, hydraulic fracturing is principally a means of ensuring that individual, conventional wells attain maximum production, often a preferable alternative to drilling additional wells to produce the same resources.